asifrahaman13/cv-recommendations/README.md

 Use this activated kernel to run the index.ipynb file.
 You can run the index.py file alternatively.

+There are two executable python scripts namely index.ipynb, and index.py files.
+The index.ipynb file was used for building the primary code structure while the index.py file consists of class based components.
+The codes and architecture of both are similar.
+The index.py file is more structural and consists of more reusable components.

-To run the index.ipynb file just click on the run all button on the top.
+To run the index.ipynb file just click on the run all button on the top of VS code or Jupyter Notebook.

 You can also do it through command line.